rastanton/GAMMA/GAMMA-S_README.md

   -m, --minimum:       The minimum length percent match for output, input as an integer (i.e., "-m 50" for a 50% minimum match length to be reported), not active if the -a/--all option is used default is 20

-  -i, --identity:      The minimum nucleotide sequence identiy % used by the Blat search, input as an integer (i.e., "-i 95" for a 95% threshold), default is 90
+  -i, --identity:      The minimum nucleotide sequence identity % used by the Blat search, input as an integer (i.e., "-i 95" for a 95% threshold), default is 90

 The output of GAMMA-S is a tab-delimited file with a “.gamma” extension with 17 columns:
 1. Gene – The name of the closest matching gene (target) from the database.
 If there are ambiguous gene matches (i.e., multiple target matches with the same number of basepair changes and transversions), the gene match will be appended with a "‡".